rbawden/MVA_2024_SL/README.md

 _What happens if I get less than 10/20 on average?
 Can I take another exam?_

-Any obtained grade is final, so there is no possibility of 'rattrapage'.
+Any obtained grade is final, so there is no possibility of resitting the exam.

 _What happens if i cannot be present to the course, and therefore cannot do the online quiz?_